Software-On-The-Road/Postman-AutoTester/README.md

-# Postman-AutoTestAPI
+# Postman AutoTester

-Generate simple unit tests from JSONs for Postman collections
+A Postman based tool for automatic generation of unit test for endpoints based on JSON responses